 Description

-1. The cars in question are equipped with a Pneumatic Safety System (SIR system), which is designed to protect the driver and passenger from injury in the event of a frontal collision.
+1. The vehicles in question are equipped with a pneumatic safety system (SIR system), which is designed to protect the driver and passenger from injury in the event of a frontal collision.

-2. The system includes an airbag, which is located in the center of the steering wheel (on some later models the airbag is also in the dashboard on the passenger side), three crash sensors mounted in front of the vehicle and under the vehicle, and a diagnostic DERM module mounted under the dashboard (on models 1995 and 1996), or SDM module installed under the driver's seat (on models 1997 and 1998).
+2. The system includes an airbag, which is located in the center of the steering wheel (on some later models the airbag is also located in the dashboard on the passenger side), three crash sensors mounted at the front of the vehicle and underneath the vehicle, and a diagnostic DERM module mounted under the dashboard (on 1995 and 1996 models.), or SDM module installed under the driver's seat (on 1997 and 1998 models.).

 Sensors

-3. Two crash sensors are mounted on the front of the vehicle on the frame and one alert sensor is located on the left side of the vehicle (see photo).
+3. Two crash sensors are mounted at the front of the vehicle on the frame and one sensor that activates the system is located on the left side of the vehicle (see photo).

-4. Front sensors of inertial type.
-The system readiness sensor is calibrated to energize the airbag module during sudden vehicle speed reductions, speeding up the deployment of the airbag module.
-The electrical signal from the crash sensors is sent to the DERM module, which grounds the airbag module circuit and causes the airbag to deploy.
+4. Front inertial sensors.
+The system readiness sensor is calibrated to provide voltage to the airbag module when the vehicle speed drops sharply, accelerating the deployment of the module.
+An electrical signal from the crash sensors is sent to the DERM module, which shorts the airbag module circuit to ground and triggers the airbag.

 Diagnostic modules DERM or SDM

-5. The diagnostic module contains an embedded microprocessor that controls the operation of the system.
-When a malfunction is detected in the system, the AIRBAG display starts to glow (on a working system, this display goes out after flashing seven times).
-In this case, the car should immediately be handed over to a car service.
-System maintenance and troubleshooting is carried out only in a car service.
+5. The diagnostic module contains a built-in microprocessor that controls the operation of the system.
+When a malfunction is detected in the system, the AIRBAG display starts to light up (on a working system this display goes out after flashing seven times).
+In this case, the car should be immediately taken to a car service center.
+Maintenance of the system and troubleshooting is performed only in a car service center.

-8. When performing work near the steering column, receiver, dashboard, etc., it should be borne in mind that the wires of the pneumatic safety system are placed in a bright yellow tube.
-It is forbidden to touch devices that are connected by wires in a bright yellow tube.
-Turn off the air safety system first.
+8. When working near the steering column, receiver, instrument panel, etc., please note that the pneumatic safety system wires are placed in a bright yellow tube.
+Do not touch devices that are connected by wires in a bright yellow tube.
+Disconnect the pneumatic safety system beforehand.

 Disabling the pneumatic safety system